cojamalo/DATA-JHU-Exploratory-Plots-1/README.md

 <li><b>Sub_metering_2</b>: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light. </li>
 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

+### The Scripts
+The following are the instructions for implementing the plot#.R series of scripts with the source data to create the four desired plots.

 ### Working Directory
 Please make sure your working directory contains the uncompressed contents from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip